ResursBank/woocommerce-gateway/readme.txt

 == Changelog ==

-= 2.0.0/alpha2 =

-= 2.0.0/alpha1 =
+= 2.0.0 (alpha1+RC1) =

+    * [WOO-3] - Administration Control Panel UI - Refactored (RB #70342)
+    * [WOO-29] - Generate payment method configuration on fly while running getPaymentMethods()
+    * [WOO-52] - Save changes-button-clarification
+    * [WOO-53] - Message at callbacks section
+    * [WOO-55] - When callbacks are updating, check that they are really working and is not blocked
+    * [WOO-59] - Fix the combination of waitForFraudControl=F and annulIfFrozen=T
+    * [WOO-60] - Settings for the Resurs Checkout shopflow
+    * [WOO-61] - Can not save changes for settings/shopflow
+    * [WOO-62] - Taxrates in configuration
+    * [WOO-63] - Fully support at least english and swedish in the adminui
+    * [WOO-64] - Admin nonce awareness (visual)
+    * [WOO-67] - Hjälptext vid "Inställningar för RB Shopflöde"
+    * [WOO-68] - Helptext at default settings
+    * [WOO-72] - Extend payment methods list with editable fee information
+    * [WOO-75] - Resurs Checkout should be default when installing the plugin
+    * [WOO-76] - Resurs Bank logotype instead of text at tab
+    * [WOO-81] - Remove deprecated configuration views
+    * [WOO-89] - Upgrade test to 2.x from a prior 1.x version
+    * [WOO-90] - Update changelog (readme.txt)
+    * [WOO-42] - Initial titles looks wrong
+    * [WOO-51] - Drop down vid moms
+    * [WOO-54] - Activate/Deactivate is just spinning
+    * [WOO-56] - Title details are missing
+    * [WOO-57] - Fees are not saved from payment method editor
+    * [WOO-58] - All payment methods gets the same title
+    * [WOO-65] - Callbacks are reloading from webservices each page refresh
+    * [WOO-66] - Helptext at settings shopflow
+    * [WOO-71] - Dual messages are shown in the list of methods when using Resurs Checkout
+    * [WOO-77] - As advanced settings are changing, there might be a mixed behaviour in the store
+    * [WOO-79] - Descriptions and information are not shown in the checkout
+    * [WOO-80] - Extra specrow in bookPayemnt
+    * [WOO-82] - When cleaning up cookies, the session warning alert shows each reload (related to callback updates)
+    * [WOO-84] - Minor issues in the shopflow settings section
+    * [WOO-86] - Landing page are failing when paying with annulmentCustomerGovId
+    * [WOO-88] - Translations needs to be adjustified (SE/EN)
+    * [WOO-69] - Spinner is not showing at reload
+    * [WOO-70] - When configuring Resrs Checkout, it is possible to also click and edit the payment methods via the listview
+    * [WOO-73] - When configuring Resurs Checkout, it is possible to also click and edit the payment methods via the listview
+    * [WOO-74] - Fix tax selection view
+    * [WOO-78] - Adjust texts
+    * [WOO-83] - Fees are saving in the ajax editor even if it's not filled in
     * [WOO-14] - Simplified flow/AdminPanel, get payment methods live
- * [WOO-20] - Payment methods list, light editor, live viewing in checkout (RB #72057)
+    * [WOO-20] - Payment methods list, light editor, live viewing in checkout (RB #72057/WOO-20)
+    * [WOO-21] - Changing order reference names (RB #71949)
+    * [WOO-22] - Transform password fields to hidden data content (RB #68625)
     * [WOO-28] - Payment method activation panel issues (RB #72703)
     * [WOO-33] - "Tool tips" (labels - or descriptions) are missing as extra descriptions
     * [WOO-34] - Checkboxes missing the "Active" text
     * [WOO-35] - Setting credential password should render automatic listing of payment methods
     * [WOO-36] - Credential checking while updating merchant account
     * [WOO-37] - Column for customized method titles
     * [WOO-38] - Clarify the title in the method editor
     * [WOO-39] - Processing spinner while updating adminUI data
     * [WOO-40] - Resurs Checkout Configuration Tab
     * [WOO-41] - Make sure the config covers all requirements
     * [WOO-43] - AdminUI callback setter
     * [WOO-47] - resursbankadmin.js 1.x-deprecation
     * [WOO-48] - AdminUI 1.x deprecation (redirect to new interface)
     * [WOO-50] - Support multiple element updates via adminui-js
+    * [WOO-30] - ')[' restricts PHP 5.3 usage
     * [WOO-44] - Demoshop vs getaddress
     * [WOO-45] - Realtime fetching of payment methods might fail if credentials are wrong
     * [WOO-46] - Nested onloads (resursbankadmin.js) found
     * [WOO-49] - Order view statuses looks bad after the use of internal AdminUI-labels

 = 1.2.7.19 =